 WHAT IS THAT, REASONS AND HOW TO STOP IT.

 I came across the term SELF-SABOTAGE just a few months ago.
-A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it’s something I would never do to myself.
+A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it was something I would never do to myself.

 Little did I know.

-When I’ve noticed that instead of reaching some kind of my goals, I turn against myself and do completely opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.
+When I noticed that instead of reaching some kind of my goals, I turn against myself and do the complete opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.